top of page

 notes.chart

-song.ogg (Song name and extension won't matter .mp3 also supported)
+song.ogg (Song name and extension won't matter .mp3 and .wav audio also supported)

 Q: Where do I put my custom song folders on Quest?android/data/com.aliencybercoat.vrdus/files

-Q: Where do I put my custom songs on PCVR?
+PC: Where do I put my custom song folders on PCVR?

-Q: Where do I put my custom songs on Quest?
+Meta Quest: Where do I put my custom song folders on Quest?

 android/data/com.aliencybercoat.vrdus/files

 Place them in the location shown above.
-The file browser in VRDUS will manually load up this location in-game on your Meta Quest when you select the note highway.
-You can find the note highway browser by selecting the "MAIN" tab in the menu, than selecting the graphical "Note Highway" button located on the left side of the menu.
-See "Playing The Custom Songs" below.
+The file browser in VRDUS will manually load up this location in-game when you select the note highway mode.

-If you have a PC uzip the song folders and than connect your Meta Quest via USB cable and transfer songs from your PC to your headset using the SideQuestVR app.
+If you have a PC: Unzip the song folders and then connect your Meta Quest via USB and transfer folders from your PC to your headset using free app SideQuestVR or see below if you have no access to a PC.
+You can download drum charts inside your Quest browser and then unzip them to the correct location on your Quest.

-Download Mobile VR Station - Use it to unzip custom song folders onto your Quest.
+Download Mobile VR Station - Use it to unzip custom song folders onto your Quest to the location below.

 android/data/com.aliencybercoat.vrdus/files

 Song folders are just like other song folders from other games, they contain the files needed to play that custom song.
-They follow a standard format just like a Clone Hero song folder, and other games.
+They follow a standard format, below are the 3 required files you need in your song folder to run.

-album.png (Must be .png if a .jpg rename to .png manually)
+album.png (Must be .png if it's a .jpg just rename to .png manually)

 notes.chart (Must be named notes.chart)

-song.mp3 (Song name and extension don't matter .ogg is also supported)
+song.mp3 (Song name and extension don't matter .ogg and .wav audio is also supported)

 The note highway file browser will appear, this is the browser you will use to find your song folders that you saved, or downloaded to your device.

-If you are on PC click the "GO Directory Up" button to search your devices file system and locate where you have saved your song folders.
+If you are on PC click the "GO Directory Up" button to search your PC's file system and locate where you have saved your song folders.

-Make sure the file is a .chart file.
-Also the song is a single track song "song.mp3" and not a chart with multiple sound files, guitar.mp3, bass.mp3, rhythm.mp3, voice.mp3 etc.
+Make sure the file is a .chart file and not a .mid, also the song is a single file song "song.mp3" and not a chart with multiple soundtracks/files, guitar.mp3, bass.mp3, rhythm.mp3, voice.mp3 etc.

-If those two steps are correct and you still can't play your .chart file.
-It could be how the charters application saved the chart itself.
-Right click the chart file in Windows and open it in any text editor, if you are on the Meta Quest, you can download or use any text editor on the Quest.
-If the SyncTrack is separated by brackets by itself, this will cause a bug and the song to not play, listed below is a quick fix and solution.
-Find the [SyncTrack] and just swap TS under B. Example images below.
+If those two steps are correct and you still can't play your .chart file, right click the .chart file in Windows and open it in any text editor.
+If you are on the Meta Quest, you can download and use any text editor on the Quest to apply this fix.

 Error Way (TS over B)